Sage-Bionetworks/PythonEmbedInR/README.md

 * `function: privateGet` from any of the class
 * `class: Entity`

-First, define your `selectClasses` in the shared R file:
+First, define your `selectClasses` in the shared .R file:
 ```r
 methodsToOmit <- "privateGet"
 classToSkip <- "Entity"